Information Model

 The following sections outline the Dataspace Information Model, which form the foundation of this specification.
 Some aspects of this section describe additional concepts of Dataspaces and provide context for the Dataspace Protocol, those are considered as non-normative.
 Further information on the functional requirements of a Dataspace can be found for example in the IDSA Rulebook.

 In a broader context, the Dataspace Protocol enables the interaction between participants of a Dataspace.
 This may require additional concepts, which are not in the scope of this specification.
 The definitions below are therefore informative and not-normative.
-The relationships between the primary Dataspace entities are defined as follows:
+The relationships between the primary entities are defined as follows:

 Note that all relationships are multiplicities unless specified.
 Dataspace Authority